What's On This Page

 - Reduces Stomach Cancer Risk

 Limonene is one of the most powerful antioxidants among essential oils.
 If you are looking for a natural, safe way to fight cancer, limonene benefits include reducing cancer risk.
-Limonene destroys cancer cells before they have a chance to spread through your body.
+Limonene destroys cancer cells before they can spread through your body.
 It also prevents bacterial infections and inflammation that can lead to cancerous cells growing in your stomach area.

 - May Fight Infection